-Breathe and relax!
+Breathe and body.
 Inhale for 5, hold for 5, exhale with an open mouth for 8.
 Allow the belly to rise and fall.
 Follow the air moving into the abdomen, stay connected to the sensations of breath.
 Welcome the sensations onto your body.

 Take the time to offer yourself self-compassion.
 Be kind to yourself.
 It is okay to feel this way.
 It will pass.
 “It is okay to not want this”.
 “Let me open to it”.
 “It is okay to not be okay.”
 “This too shall pass”.

 Vagus Nerve Stimulation

 Try this next time stress, anxiety or panic is present.
 Ground yourself by sitting on the ground or a chair if possible.
 Inhale deeply for a count of five, hold at the top for a count of five and then exhale deeply for a count of eight with an open mouth.
 Imagine you are fogging up a mirror.
 This will stimulate the vagus nerve to elicit the relaxation response.

 WEEKLY PRACTICE TASKS

 This week, when you have a strong response of anxiety, pain, annoyance or difficulty use the A.B.C.D tool and the 5, 5, 8 breathing technique to help move through that discomfort.
 You may even like to ask yourself… what is my story line here?
 Am I still dealing with the first arrow of suffering, or have I well and truly moved into the second one?

 This week there is an opportunity to practice Regulating Practices.
 This practice is designed to help you return to your Window of Tolerance- a place where things feel calm, easy, balanced and where things feel just right.
 You may also like to try Panic & Anxiety SOS if you are swept away by strong anxiety or uncomfortable sensations.